bresilla/LFCS/README.md

 # Essential Commands (25% of the Exam)
-Log into Local and Remote Graphical and Text Mode Consoles - Debian Version (Ubuntu)

-Log into Local and Remote Graphical and Text Mode Consoles - RedHat version (CentOS)
+Log into Local and Remote Graphical and Text Mode Consoles

 Search for Files